THE SUNDERLAND SITE - PAGE 213

 I read that during the General Strike of 1926, 'Jolly' took turns with the other local operators (Laybourn, Chilton and Brown) to deliver coal.
 In Dec.
 1956, Jolly took over the business of 'Laybourn', one of its competitors.

-The South Hylton Local History Society advises that the early 'Jolly' buses ran from the Railway Station (in Hylton I presume, at Claxheugh Road perhaps?), to the cemetery gates in Hylton Road, then the licence was extended & buses travelled as far as The Plaza in Pallion Road.
+The South Hylton Local History Society (at a site now closed, I see) advises that the early 'Jolly' buses ran from the Railway Station (in Hylton I presume, at Claxheugh Road perhaps?), to the cemetery gates in Hylton Road, then the licence was extended & buses travelled as far as The Plaza in Pallion Road.
 It wasn’t until 1964 that the first 'Jolly' bus ran into the centre of Sunderland as the direct train service between South Hylton & Sunderland ceased on May 4, 1964.

 Next are some Bell Punch Co.
 Ltd., 'W. H. Jolly's Motors' bus tickets.
 I cannot advise re their approximate dating.
 Are they unused?
 Would there not be a punch hole in each ticket had it been used?
 An image of other 'Jolly' bus tickets can be seen here.

-The first of two pages with many fine images of 'Jolly' buses - here
+The first of two pages with many fine images of 'Jolly' buses - here.
+Now maybe a single page!

 Wikipedia advises that after the company closed, its buses were sold to other companies.
 It is believed that KTY 23X was sold to 'Emsworth & District Motor Services', of Emsworth, Hampshire, before being donated to Asia Bus Response, as a response to the Tsunami Disaster of Dec.
 26, 2004.
 BGR 683W and BGR 684W were sold to 'Minsterley Motors', of Minsterley, Shrewsbury, Shropshire, and BGR 864W operated until at least 2006 as a school bus, when it was cited with safety issues operating as a School Bus for Mary Webb School in Pontesbury near Shrewsbury.

 It is gratifying, however, to read that in 2009, Mr. Darren Parker-Dix acquired the last remaining 'Jolly' bus in England - just in time since it was headed for the scrap yard just 4 weeks later.
 The vehicle was then owned by 'Minsterley Motors'.
 Darren is restoring the vehicle, to original condition, at Houghton, near Sunderland.
-You can read a little about the matter thanks to a 'Sunderland Echo' May 21, 2009 article, here.
+You can read a little about the matter thanks to a 'Sunderland Echo' May 21, 2009 article (no longer available but you can see it here).
 The article does not indicate which particular bus Darren had acquired, but it seems likely to have been either BGR 683W or BGR 684W, both of which buses were originally purchased by 'Jolly' back in 1953.

 Can you add to the limited knowledge I have about the 'W. H. Jolly Company'?
 If so do be in touch with the webmaster with your data or images.